abinit/abipy/docs/workflows.rst

     $ abirun.py flow_si_ebands deps

-to print the interconnection among the tasks in textual format.
+to print the dependencies of the tasks in textual format.

 .. code-block:: console